adoptium/temurin-build/FAQ.md

 Pass it your fork name (e.g. https://github.com/sxa555/openjdk-build) and the name of the branch and it will run a build using your updated scripts.
 For more information, see the [PR testing documentation](./pipelines/build/prTester/README.md).

+## I want to use my own configuration files or scripts on my own Jenkins instance.
+How do I do it?

+Check out [Adopt's guide]((docs/UsingOurScripts.md)) to setting up your own scripts and configurations (while not having to keep up with Adopt's changes)!

 ## Which OS levels do we build on?

 The operating systems/distributions which we build or are documented in the